jindal-rohit540/ZomatoRestaurantSuccessPrediction/README.md

-# Success PRediction of a Zomato Restaurant
+# Success Prediction of a Zomato Restaurant

 ## Predicting the Success of a Restaurant
   ### Target Definition